cloudtrust/keycloak-client-mappers/README.md

 Currently, the module contains the following mappers:

-* JavaScript mapper for SAML: This mapper is analogous to the OIDC script mapper, allowing the use of JavaScript to fill mappers.
+* JavaScript mapper for SAML: This mapper is analogous to the OIDC script mapper, allowing the use of JavaScript to add attribute values to SAML tokens.

 This module is currently working on 3.4.3.Final.